 Whether they result from a fire, electrocution, or another type of accident, a burn injury can leave its victim with life-altering, sometimes catastrophic injuries.

 In some cases, a burn injury results from the negligent actions of another party, such as an employer, a property owner, a landlord, or even someone on the road who causes an accident.
 Regardless of how it happened, a burn injury can leave you with significant damage.
-And if it resulted from the negligence of another party, you may be able to recover compensation.
+And if it resulted from someone else's negligence, you may be able to recover compensation.

 What Are Some Common Types of Burn Injuries?

-Common types of burn injuries can run the gamut, and they include chemical burns, electrical burns or electrocutions, thermal burns that are caused by scalding, flame burns that are caused by direct exposure to a flame, friction burns, and radiation burns.
+Common types of burn injuries can run the gamut, including chemical burns, electrical burns or electrocutions, thermal burns caused by scalding, flame burns caused by direct exposure to a flame, friction burns, and radiation burns.
 Generally, burn injuries are classified by their severity and seriousness:

-A burn injury can result in lasting medical issues and related repercussions.
+A burn injury can result in lasting medical issues, future medical expenses, and related repercussions.
 After all, the skin is our largest organ, and while it is generally very resilient, a burn injury can cause damage or even death to skin cells and tissue.
-Depending on the severity of the burn, you may need to treat various issues involving not only the skin but also bones, nerves, muscles, and tissue.
+Depending on the severity of the burn, burn injury victims may need to treat various issues involving not only the skin but also bones, nerves, muscles, and tissue.
 Some severe cases require surgery and skin grafts.

 In addition to the medical treatment you may require after a burn injury, your life may be affected in various other ways.
 You may be unable to return to work while you heal, and in some cases may permanently be unable to work at all.